jimkberry/geth_for_test/README.md

 - It is assumed that a new shell will find `geth` in the path
 - The `geth` subprocess currently runs in a shell attached to an `xterm` window.
 It is controlled by config vars, but there is currently nothing in place to make it work differently.

 > This is dumb and fragile.
-I should rewrite all of this to have the geth subprocess pipe stdout and stderr to a file in the data dir, and any sort of terminal gymnastics to allow windowed reatime viewing of what's going on can happen by having a spawned terminal more-or-less `tail -f` the file
+I should rewrite all of this to have a  geth subprocess that pipes stdout and stderr to a file in the data dir, and any sort of terminal gymnastics to allow windowed reatime viewing of what's going on can happen by having a spawned terminal more-or-less `tail -f` that file

 - In order to mine, `geth` needs a 1GB "DAG" file, which appears to always be the same and stored in the same place for a new blockchain.